amzg-steve/File-Store-Project/README.md

 -------------
 **spring-boot-angJs-fileuploader-rest/fileStore**

-Each file will be stored within individual child folders with a metadata.properties file
+Each file will be stored within individual child folders with a metadata.properties file.

+The file metadata displayed on the frontend if you click the **Show Files** button will come from this .properties file.

 ****Disclaimer: Application has been tested and verified on macOS, using Chrome and Firefox browsers.**